ldtteam/MinecoloniesWiki/source/buildings/mine.md

   </div>
 </div>

-Page two of the Mine's GUI:
+This is page two of the Mine's GUI.

 <div class="row">
   <div class="col-sm-12 col-md">